NotJerwee/inventory-management/README.md

 # inventory-management

-Pantry management application that allows users to keep track of pantry items by adding or removing items and updating their quantities.
+Inventory management application that allows users to keep track of items by adding or removing items and updating their quantities.

 ## Installation
 1. Clone the respository: